Most children and teens with

-- Have your child take medication at the same time every day.
+Have your child take medication at the same time every day.
 Involve them in taking charge of their medications.

-When children are older, having epilepsy can impact many parts of their lives, including how well they do in school, what sports they can play, and how they are treated by friends.
-The more parents can do to help their child lead an active, normal life, the better.
+When children are older, having epilepsy can impact many parts of their lives.
+This includes how well they do in school, what sports they can play and how they are treated by friends.
+The more you can do to help their child lead an active, normal life, the better.

 As with all school-age children, it is best to establish routines and set clear rules and limits.
 Sometimes, parents worry that upsetting a child with epilepsy can lead to a seizure.
 Usually, if you stay calm and your child is old enough to understand why you are stopping a certain behavior, it should not increase the risk of a seizure.
-Parents should talk to their child's doctor if they have concerns about the best way to discipline.
+Talk with your child's doctor if you have concerns about the best way to

 The preteen and early teen years are difficult for everyone.
-It is a time of great change, new challenges, and some dangerous temptations.
-When a child develops epilepsy, the risks, and insecurities that go along with this period are increased.
-It is important for parents to talk as openly as possible with their child about epilepsy and any other concerns.
+It is a time of great change, new challenges and some dangerous temptations.
+For adolescents with epilepsy, the risks and insecurities of this age are increased.
+It is important to talk as openly as possible with your teen about epilepsy and any other concerns.

 dating tips and ideas to share with your teen.